travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Dance Point and Grade Calculation.md

 \* The non-E grades can only be earned if the player is able to keep their health gauge from becoming completely empty.
 Once the health gauge runs out, the game sets a flag, "dead," to true - which forces the game to give you a grade of E, even if, for instance, the player managed to earn enough D.P to earn an A after the health gauge depleted.

 ### Checking for a Full Great + Perfect Combo:
-In Dancing Stage Megamix, after the dance_level is calculated, the game will check to see if this value is either a 1, for a AAA, or 2 for a AA.
+In Dancing Stage Megamix, after the dance_level is calculated, the game will check to see if the value is greater than 2, and less than 6, that is, if the player earned an "A," "B," or "C."

-If it is not, that is, the player earned below a AA, the game will check to see if the number of PERFECT steps, and GREAT steps, add up to the total number of non-freeze steps (total_step).
+If the player did earn either an "A," "B," or "C," the game will check to see if the number of PERFECT steps, and GREAT steps, add up to the total number of non-freeze steps (total_step).

-If it does add up to this value, then the player's dance_level is changed to a value of 2, or a AA, overriding the A, B, or C that they would have otherwise earned.
+If it does add up to this value, then the player's dance_level is changed to a value of 2, or a AA, overriding the "A," "B," or "C" that they would have otherwise earned.

 ### Checking that the Dance Level is Within a Valid Range:
 The game will wrap up the dance_level calculation function by checking to see if the dance_level is within a valid range of 1 to 6 - specifically, to see if the value is greater than 6 (or a grade of "D"), or not.